 Direct install program.
 An energy efficiency program design strategy involving the direct installation of measures in customer premises by a contractor sponsored by the program.
 Such programs generally involve one-for-one replacement of existing equipment with more efficient equipment and may include a customer rebate.

 Diversity.
-That characteristic of a variety of electric loads whereby individual maximum demands of each load usually occur at different times.
+That characteristic of a variety of electric loads where individual maximum demands of each load usually occur at different times.

 Diversity factor.
 The ratio of the sum of the demands of a group of users to their coincident maximum demand during a specified period of time (e.g., summer or winter).